News & Press

 The Art of Collecting Cameos

-Modern collectors approach cameos in different ways, and there is no single “correct” strategy.
-Some focus on ancient or neoclassical hardstone examples and treat them as miniature works of art or historical artefacts, while others specialise in Victorian shell cameos or seek unusual subjects beyond the typical female profile.
-There is also a contemporary revival of cameo carving, with artists experimenting in new materials and styles, offering opportunities to collect both antique and modern pieces.
-Whatever focus you choose, studying materials, craftsmanship, and history will deepen appreciation and help you select cameos that are not only beautiful but also meaningful within the long tradition of wearable sculpture in relief.
+Modern collectors approach cameos in different ways, and there's no single "correct" strategy.
+Some focus on ancient hardstone examples, treating them as miniature works of art, while others specialise in Victorian shell cameos or seek unusual subjects.
+There's also a contemporary revival of cameo carving, with artists experimenting in new materials and styles, offering opportunities to collect both antique and modern pieces.
+Whatever your focus, studying materials, craftsmanship, and history will deepen your appreciation and help you select cameos that are beautiful and meaningful within the tradition of wearable sculpture in relief. .

 If you have cameos or costume jewellery and would like valuing or entering into an auction then contact us on 0114 279 6959 or email info@ewbauctions.com.